WebAssembly/spec/proposals/gc/Overview.md

 The only operations possible with them are those that do not require knowledge of their actual definition or size: primarily, passing and storing references to such types.

 TODO: The ability to import types makes the type and import sections interdependent.
 We may also need to express constraints on an imported type's representation in order to be able to generate code without knowledge of the imported types.

-## Possible Extension: Variants

-Many language implementations use *pointer tagging* in one form or the other, in order to efficiently distinguish different classes of values or store additional information in pointer values without requiring extra space.
-Other languages provide user-defined tags as an explicit language feature (e.g., variants or algebraic data types).

-Unfortunately, hardware differs in how many tagging bits a pointer can support, and different VMs might have additional constraints on how many of these bits they can make available to user code.
-In order to provide tagging in a way that is portable but maximally efficient on any given hardware, a somewhat higher level of abstraction is useful.

-Such a more high-level solution would be to support a form of sum types (a.k.a. variants a.k.a. disjoint unions) in the type system: in addition to structs and arrays, the type section could define variant types, which are also used as reference types.
-Additional instructions would allow constructing and inspecting variant references.
-It is left to the engine to pick an efficient representation for the required tags, and depending on the hardware's word size, the number of tags in a defined type, and other design decisions in the engine, these tags could either be stored as bits in the pointer, in a shared per-type data structure (hidden class), or in an explicit per-value slot within the heap object.
-These decisions can be made by the engine on a per-type basis; validation ensures that all uses are coherent.

 ## Possible Extension: Nesting